Courses may include

 This course introduces the sciences of anatomy and physiology and the basic structure, functions and assessment of the integumentary, musculoskeletal, respiratory, circulatory gastrointestinal, urinary, reproductive, endocrine, and nervous systems as well as the sensory organs.
 Integration of systems and maintenance of homeostasis within the body will also be discussed.

 CONC 1200 - Dementia: Understanding the Journey

 This course prepares the student to work with persons experiencing Alzheimer Disease or other dementias in facility and/or community settings.
-The student will develop an understanding of dementia and the impact on both the individual and families.
+Students will develop an understanding of dementia and the impact on both the individual and families.
 Strategies based on the philosophy of providing person-centred care to persons as well as support to family caregivers will be explored.
 The course will be delivered through completion of the provincial standard Dementia: Understanding the Journey Course.
-The student must attend all sessions and complete the final project of the course to meet the requirements.
+Students must attend all sessions and complete the final project of the course to meet the requirements.

 GDEV 1010 - Growth and Development